-Mr. Ortega graduated summa cum laude from George Mason University in 2016 (B.A. with honors in Global Affairs with a Concentration in Global Governance).
+Mr. Ortega graduated magna cum laude from George Mason University in 2016 (B.A. with honors in Global Affairs with a Concentration in Global Governance).
 While a student, he was elected the Administration Officer of Agora, a student-run conflict resolution club that facilitated group discussions on a number of difficult cultural and societal topics; researched and completed an independent thesis entitled Poor, Dirty, and Weak: Poverty Levels and Support for Global Environment Norms in Developing Nations; and earned the Peter N. Stearns Award for Global Citizenship.
 Following graduation, Mr. Ortega spent a year in China as an English teacher at Nanjing Foreign Language School.
-He plans to attend law school.

 - George Mason University, B.A.
 2016